LaTeX-Bibitem-Styler/latex-bibitemstyler/README.md

 LaTeX Bibitem Styler
 ====================

-This program allows you to automatically sort `\bibitems` by citation order of alphabetically.
+This program allows you to automatically sort `\bibitems` by citation order or alphabetically.

 ### Description